alexcoder04/frei/README.md

 "Free" (`MemFree` in `/proc/meminfo`) reports just the amount of memory that is currently not in use.
-"Available" (`MemAvailable` in `/proc/meminfo`), on the other side, is a more sophisticated calculation of how much memory is available for starting new applications, without swapping.
+"Available" (`MemAvailable` in `/proc/meminfo`), on the other side, is a more sophisticated estimation of how much memory is available for starting new applications, without swapping.
 It takes into account the page size and how much of reclaimable memory can actually be reclaimed.